Puerto Rico's Weak Infrastructure Creates Big Challenges For Recovery

 When Florida was hit by Irma, Ingoglia said, workers from Americares were able to drive in to deliver supplies and aid.
 "But you know, you can't do that with islands."

-After Hurricane Sandy, he says people in parts of New Jersey were without power for weeks, and his organization delivered blankets because it was getting cold.
+After Superstorm Sandy, he says, people in parts of New Jersey were without power for weeks, and his organization delivered blankets because it was getting cold.
 "But without power for months?
 I don't know if we've faced that."

 Providing aid "in a place with as many people as Puerto Rico without power for weeks or months on end — that's going to be very challenging," he said.

 Some medicines, like insulin, need to be kept at certain temperature.
-Ingoglia said if refrigeration isn't possible, it's going to be very difficult to provide people with the medicines they need."
+Ingoglia said if refrigeration isn't possible, it's going to be very difficult to provide people with the medicines they need.

 "You can use generators, but those need diesel fuel, and that's going to be in short supply as well," he said.
 "These are some of the challenges when you have a grid that's not that great."